benjjo/texas_holdem/README.md

 Manages Pot and player bets.

 ## Adjudicator
-Extends Ranker.
-Makes the judgement of who's hand is highest.
+Makes the judgement of whose hand is highest.

 ## Table
 manages the visual information output to the console.